pagott0/petty/README.md

-# Petty - Schedule services to your pets in one click
+# Petty - Schedule services for your pets in one click
 # How to run:
  Install NVM